+Table 5.9 also shows adjusted annual nonpoint source load reductions for total nitrogen for individual subwatersheds.
+The reduction targets range from an annual reduction of 2,560 pounds in the Middle Oak Creek subwatershed to an annual reduction of 7,810 pounds in the North Branch Oak Creek subwatershed.
 Table 5.10 shows a comparison of modeled total nitrogen summary statistics under the Existing (2000) and Recommended Plan conditions.
 These summary statistics are estimated for 10 assessment points located within the watershed.
 The locations of these assessment points are shown on Map 5.1.
 Estimated mean concentrations of total nitrogen at these assessment points under the Existing (2000) condition ranged between 1.07 mg/l and 1.57 mg/l, with an average value of 1.23 mg/l.
-Under the Recommended Plan condition, estimated mean concentrations of total nitrogen ranged between 0.81 mg/l and 1.00 mg/l, with an average value of 0.82 mg/l.
-Estimated median concentrations of total nitrogen at these assessment points under the Existing (2000) condition ranged between 0.98 mg/l and 1.41 mg/l, with an average value of 1.20 mg/l.
+Under the Recommended Plan condition, estimated median concentrations of total nitrogen ranged between 0.81 mg/l and 1.00 mg/l, with an average value of 0.82 mg/l.
+Estimated median concentrations of total nitrogen ranged between 0.81 mg/l and 1.00 mg/l, with an average value of 0.82 mg/l.
 Under the Recommended Plan condition, estimated median concentrations of total nitrogen ranged between 0.71 mg/l and 0.94 mg/l, with an average value of 0.833 mg/l.
 The highest estimated mean and median concentrations under both Existing (2000) and Recommended Plan conditions are present in the Lower Mitchell Field Drainage Ditch assessment area.